PablocFonseca/streamlit-aggrid/README.md

 [![Open in Streamlit][share_badge]][share_link] [![GitHub][github_badge]][github_link] [![PyPI][pypi_badge]][pypi_link]

+---

+  **Note**

+Folks, I wish I had more time to work on this..
+But, I'm still bound to those 24 hours a day have, and vey busy days.
+I'm writing this on  my free time, most features I'm adding are what I found necessary to implement on the projects I'm using Streamlit Ag-Grid.
+I check the issues here and the PR once in a while, and try to focues on what's more requested.
+I'm working on documentation and some examples too.
+[Check Here](https://staggrid-examples.streamlit.app/)

+>"I'm just a Latin American young man
+>No money in the bank no important relatives
+>And coming from the countyside"  [♫](https://www.youtube.com/watch?v=2HlpJaatYH4)

+---

-AgGrid is an awesome grid for web frontend.
+**AgGrid** is an awesome grid for web frontend.
 More information in [https://www.ag-grid.com/](https://www.ag-grid.com/).
 Consider purchasing a license from Ag-Grid if you are going to use enterprise features!

 Comment on [discuss.streamlit.io](https://discuss.streamlit.io/t/ag-grid-component-with-input-support/) If you like it or [Buy me a beer 🍺!](https://www.paypal.com/donate?hosted_button_id=8HGLA4JZBYFPQ)